STAT545-UBC/STAT545-UBC-original-website/hw08_package.md

   - write a version of `factor()` that sets levels to the order in which they appear in the data, i.e. set the levels "as is"
   - functions to write and read data frames to plain text delimited files while retaining factor evels; maybe by writing/reading a companion file?

+#### But I want to do more!

+*For people who want to take things further.*

+Try making your own personal R Markdown template!
+You just need to create two files, an R Markdown "skeleton", and a template.yaml file naming the template.
+In depth instructions can be found [on the RStudio website](http://rmarkdown.rstudio.com/developer_document_templates.html)

+Try creating your own Rstudio keyboard shortcuts!
+To do so, you need to create an addins file specifying the function you would like your keyboard shortcut to execute.
+In depth instructions can be found also [on the Rstudio website](https://rstudio.github.io/rstudioaddins/#addin-basics)

 ### Due date

 Submit an issue with a link to your package sometime on Friday November 20.